dbrattli/aioreactive/README.md

     print(x)
 ```

-They effectively transform us from an async push model to an async pull model, and lets us use the awsome new language features such as `async for` and `async-with`.
-We do this without any queueing as push by the `AsyncObservable` will await the pull by the `AsyncIterator.
-This effectively applies so-called "back-pressure" up the subscription as the producer will await the iterator to pick up the item send.
+They effectively transform us from an async push model to an async pull
+model, and lets us use the awesome new language features such as `async
+for` and `async-with`.
+We do this without any queueing as push by the
+`AsyncObservable` will await the pull by the `AsyncIterator.
+This
+effectively applies so-called "back-pressure" up the subscription as the
+producer will await the iterator to pick up the item send.

-The for-loop may be wrapped with async-with to control the lifetime of the subscription:
+The for-loop may be wrapped with async-with to control the lifetime of
+the subscription:

 ```python
 xs = from_iterable([1, 2, 3])